swisskyrepo/PayloadsAllTheThings/JSON Web Token/README.md

 print jwt.encode({"data":"test"}, key=public, algorithm='HS256')
 ```

 :warning: This behavior is fixed in the python library and will return this error `jwt.exceptions.InvalidKeyError: The specified key is an asymmetric key or x509 certificate and should not be used as an HMAC secret.`.
-You need to install the following version

-`pip install pyjwt==0.4.3`.
+You need to install the following version: `pip install pyjwt==0.4.3`.

 Here are the steps to edit an RS256 JWT token into an HS256